vinayadav01/scalewithclicks-blog/content/blog/google-ads-strategy-for-small-businesses-step-by-step.md

 In this guide, you’ll learn a complete step-by-step Google Ads strategy for small businesses that focuses on generating quality leads, improving ROI, and scaling profitably.

-If you're completely new to paid advertising, you can also explore our detailed guide on <a href="https://blog.scalewithclicks.com/how-to-track-conversions-in-google-ads">how to track conversions in Google Ads</a> before launching campaigns.
+If you're completely new to paid advertising, you can also explore our detailed guide on [how to track conversions in Google Ads](https://blog.scalewithclicks.com/blog/how-to-track-conversions-in-google-ads) before launching campaigns.

 ---